A desingularization of the moduli space of rank 2 Higgs bundles over a curve

 \section{Abstract}

 Let $X$ be a smooth complex projective curve of genus $g\geq 3$.
 Let $\bM_2$ be the moduli space of semistable rank $2$ Higgs bundles with trivial determinant over $X$.
-We construct a desingularization $\bS$ of this singular moduli space as a closed subvariety of a bigger moduli space.
-The main purpose of this paper is to prove that $\bS$ is a nonsingular variety containing the stable locus of $\bM_2$ as an open dense subvariety.
-On the other hand, there is another desingularization $\bK$ of $\bM_2$ by Kirwan's algorithm.
-Following O'Grady's argument, a nonsingular variety $\bK_\e$ can be obtained after two blow-downs of $\bK$.
-There is no known information on the moduli theoretic meaning of $\bK_\e$.
-As an application of our main result, we show that $\bK_\e$ is isomorphic to $\bS$.
-Using this application, we can also get a conjectural closed formula for Poincar\'e series of $\bS$.
+We construct a desingularization $\bS$ of $\bM_2$ as a closed subvariety of a moduli space.
+We prove that $\bS$ is a nonsingular variety containing the stable locus of $\bM_2$ as an open dense subvariety.
+On the other hand, there is another desingularization $\bK$ of $\bM_2$ obtained from Kirwan's algorithm.
+We show that $\bS$ can be obtained after two blow-downs of $\bK$.